 - as a result, there is a significant impact on their wellbeing

 Eligibility is established on whether the person can acheive 'outcomes' independently and what they need help with.
-The outcomes include people’s day-to-day living such as dressing, maintaining hygiene, managing nutrition, personal relationships, being safe at home and working or going to school.
+The outcomes include people’s day-to-day living such as dressing, maintaining hygiene, managing nutrition, personal relationships, being safe at home and working or learning.

 After the assessment any support given to the person by you as their carer, will be taken into consideration when the local authority (Derbyshire County Council) plan what support they need.

-You can find out more about the eligibility criteria on the Council's website.
+You can find out more about the eligibility criteria on the Derbyshire County Council's website.

 Where the person has eligible needs, and they want the local authority’s help to meet them, then the authority will discuss the person’s care and support plan with them.
 In all cases, the local authority must give people advice and information about what support is available in the community to help them - regardless of whether they have to fund or their own care or not.